 This selection of first and second feature films, receiving their U.S. premiere in Chicago, celebrates the spirit of discovery and innovation upon which the Festival was founded.
-To be eligible for the competition, films may not have U.S. distribution and must be a U.S. premiere if selected for the Festival.
+To be eligible for the competition, films must be at least a U.S. premiere if selected for the Festival.

-International in scope and representing a wide range of approaches to documentary form, this program offers a diverse cross-section of contemporary non-fiction filmmaking in both competitive and non-competitive sections.
-To be eligible for the competition, films may not have U.S. distribution and must be a U.S. premiere if selected for the Festival.
+Global in scope and representing a wide range of approaches to documentary form, this program offers a diverse cross-section of contemporary non-fiction filmmaking in both competitive and non-competitive sections.
+To be eligible for the International Documentary Competition, films must be at least a U.S. premiere if selected for the Festival.